Book of Emily

 Emily felt his desire descend upon her as his eyes widened hungrily.
 “Really?
 And how’s that?”

-She pulled the sheets down to reveal her sheer nightgown, leaving little to the imagination.
-She crawled onto his lap to straddle his passion and pressed her finger firmly to his lips before speaking.
+She lowered the sheets, revealing her sheer nightgown, leaving little to the imagination.
+Crawling onto his lap, she straddled his passion and pressed her finger firmly to his lips before speaking.
 “Shhh, no more words.”

-Emily lay in an euphoric daze; her body tingling from head to toe.
-She leaned upon her forearm to gaze in awe at this dark mountain of a man who was the very embodiment of her deepest desire.
+Emily lay in a euphoric daze, her body tingling from head to toe.
+Leaning against her forearm, she gazed in awe at this dark mountain of a man who was the very embodiment of her deepest desire.

-His words pierced the delicate bubble of her rapture.
-Reality quickly seeped in through the hole.
-Intuitively, she knew they’d conceived in this very first attempt.
-With her attention lost within this heaviest of realizations, she responded distantly.
+His words punctured the delicate bubble of her rapture, allowing reality to seep through the hole.
+Intuitively, she knew they’d conceived on this very first attempt and responded distantly.
 “I’m sure you do.”

 His eyes narrowed surprise.
 “Did I miss something?”